bitovi/academy/src/technology-consulting/6-building-rapport.md

 #### Exercise

-Ambiguous Responsibility: You are working on a project where roles are not clearly defined, leading to missed deadlines.
+**Ambiguous responsibility:** You are working on a project where roles are not clearly defined, leading to missed deadlines.
 How would you clarify responsibilities to your team and ensure alignment with the project goals?

-### Foster Effective Communication
+### Foster effective communication

 Effective communication is key to successful ownership.
 Regular updates and open information sharing keep the team aligned and accountable.

 - **Hold regular updates:** Schedule daily or weekly meetings to review progress, tackle challenges, and plan next steps.
 These updates help keep the team on track.
 Use stand-ups, sprint reviews, and planning sessions to ensure everyone is informed and engaged.
 - **Share information openly:** Use shared drives and project management tools like Jira to keep everyone informed.
 Regular emails and updates ensure transparency.
 For example, keep Jira tickets updated with the latest information and progress notes.
 - **Encourage and act on feedback:** Implement frequent feedback sessions to discuss what’s working and what isn’t.
 Use this feedback to make necessary adjustments.
 Encourage an open-door policy where team members feel comfortable sharing their thoughts and suggestions.

 Tips and techniques:

-- Adopt the ‘One Source of Truth’ Principle: Centralize all project documents and communications in a single platform like Confluence.
+- **Adopt the “one source of truth” principle:** Centralize all project documents in a single platform like Confluence.

 Questions to reflect:

 - How often do you communicate updates to your team?
 What methods do you use?
 - What are the most common barriers to effective communication in a project setting?

-### Proactively Solve Problems
+### Proactively solve problems

 Anticipating and addressing challenges before they escalate is crucial.
 Use your experience and your team’s expertise to develop and implement effective solutions.

 - **Anticipate challenges:** Leverage your experience and insights to identify potential issues early.
 For example, if you foresee a delay in a deliverable due to a dependency, address it proactively.
 - **Develop contingency plans:** Prepare alternative strategies to keep the project on track regardless of unexpected developments.
 Have backup plans for critical paths and high-risk areas.
-- **Leverage team expertise:** Use the specific skills and knowledge of your team members to solve complex problems more effectively.
-For instance, pair a senior developer with a junior one to tackle a particularly tough coding challenge.

 Tips and techniques:

-- **Conduct Pre-Mortem Sessions:** Before starting a project phase, have the team brainstorm potential challenges and their solutions to anticipate issues.
+- **Conduct pre-mortem sessions:** Before starting a project phase, brainstorm potential challenges and their solutions to anticipate issues.

 Questions to reflect: